CloudLabsAI-Azure/Cloud-Native-Application/labguide/MS-SPL-Migrate MongoDB to Cosmos DB using Azure Database Migration.md

     ![Select source tab with values selected for the MongoDB server.](media/cn20.png "MongoDB to Azure Database for CosmosDB - Select source")

     > **Note:** If you face an issue while connecting to the source DB with an error connection is refused.
-Please run the following commands in **build agent VM connected in CloudShell**.
+Please run the following commands in the **build agent VM connected in CloudShell**.
 You can use the **Command to Connect to Build Agent VM**, which is given on the lab environment details page.

     ```bash
     cd /etc